 This eternal purpose is not only for those in full time ministry, it is for every one of us.
 We all have an eternal purpose within us, what we do DOES and WILL make an impact, it will make a difference.
 Never forget that.

-One day, each of us will stand before our God to determine if we built a work that endured.
-It begins with having an eternal perspective.
+One day, each of us will stand before our God to determine if we did, indeed, build a work that endured, and all that begins with having an eternal perspective.
 God has already put eternity in our hearts, let’s begin to draw out His eternal purpose for our lives today.